json-api/json-api/_format/1.1/index.md

 all those that parameters that contain a non a-z character.
 However, profiles **MUST NOT** assign a meaning to query parameters that [are reserved](#query-parameters).

-The meaning of an element defined by a profile **MUST NOT** vary based on the presence or absence of other profiles.
+The meaning of an element or query parameter defined by a profile **MUST NOT** vary based on the presence or absence of other profiles.

 The scope of a profile **MUST** be clearly delineated.
-The elements reserved by a profile, and the meaning assigned to those elements, **MUST NOT** change over time or else the profile **MUST** be considered a new profile with a new URI.
+The elements and query parameters specified by a profile, and their meanings, **MUST NOT** change over time or else the profile **MUST** be considered a new profile with a new URI.

 > Note: When a profile changes its URI, a huge amount of interoperability is lost.